qain1104/Agentic-Taxation-Optimization-via-LLM-SMT-Constraint-Reasoning/Readme.md

   - Frontends such as:
     - `app_gradio.py` — Gradio UI (interactive demo).
   - Integrations in `agents/integrations/` (e.g., FIN backend webhook).
+  - For the convenience of non-Chinese speakers, we have provided English versions of our documentation. - - Please refer to:
+    - multi_agent_tax_system_en.py and app_gradio_en.py to understand the implementation of the agentic service.
+    - Note that the original Chinese version remains the recommended standard for actual testing and operation.

 - `tax_calculators/`
   - Per-tax-type calculators, each with its own generated Z3 SMT constraint modules, e.g.: